EliasMMayer/Forecasting-M3-experiments/README.md

 # Forecasting-M3-experiments

- Simple R experiments conducted for a course assignment in the topic of forecasting which form the basis of a PDF report.

 Created by Elias Mayer ~ 25.08.2022
 as a course submission for a ‘Forecasting’ module.

+Simple R experiments conducted for a course assignment in the topic of forecasting.
+Please see the pdf report for a detailed desciption.

 Data sources: